Nuclear Waste-infused Fish

 Actually, some scientists think they are just as susceptible to cancer as humans, but it's not so prevalent because they only tend to get it if when they are really old.
 I don’t imagine whale-oncology is a particularly lucrative field considering getting to a ripe old age requires strictly avoiding harpoons, boats and beaches throughout one’s lifetime.
 That's not easy to do, even when whales are taking a wide birth around Norwegian and Japanese shorelines.

 If a whale manages to get old enough to get cancer, it’s done pretty well.
 It's probably quite sensible.
 Most likely it is nowhere near Japan.
-If there are any whales silly enough to still be arranging family catch ups off the coast of that harpoon weilding, hopefully they’ll now find the water tastes a bit funny and go somewhere else.
+If there are any whales silly enough to still be arranging family get togethers off the coast of that harpoon-wielding nation, hopefully they’ll now find the water tastes a bit funny and go somewhere else.

 Ironically, nuclear wastewater might actually prove advantageous for the lifespans of whales.